Wednesday, November 30th 2022 16:00 GMT / 17:00 CET

 Take a deep dive into the bot threat landscape – from 2022’s big trends through to analyst predictions for the year to come – with researchers and experts on the front line.

 In this can’t-miss webinar, Forrester senior analyst Janet Worthington presents the acclaimed research group’s findings into the most prolific and damaging bot attack types of 2022.
-Netacea co-founder Andy Still will also be on hand to reveal how the developing bots-as-a-service ecosystem has impacted businesses, and what threats organizations must watch out for in 2023.
+Netacea co-founder Andy Still is also on hand to reveal how the developing bots-as-a-service ecosystem has impacted businesses, and what threats organizations must watch out for in 2023.

 Meet our speakers